 a) The Council will work with relevant bodies to ensure that flood risk in Worthing is managed and reduced.
-Development should be directed away from areas of highest risk of flooding and opportunities should be taken to reduce flooding through sustainable drainage systems and natural flood management to deliver multi-functional benefits for people and wildlife.
+Development should be directed away from areas of highest risk of flooding from any source and opportunities should be taken to reduce flooding through sustainable drainage systems and natural flood management to deliver multi-functional benefits for people and wildlife.